-At North Wake Animal Hospital, our vets use routine exams to focus on preventative care.
+At North Wake Animal Hospital, our vets use routine pet checkups to focus on preventative care.
 These routine exams help to make sure that your pet is in good health.

 Wellness exams are key to maintaining your pet's physical health in the long-term.